Siddhesh2241/Home-Price-Prediction/README.md

  ```
 This will open a local server where you can interact with the app by inputting house details and receiving a price prediction.

-## Data Description
+## 📊 Data Description

 **The app uses the following input features for prediction**

-* bedrooms: Number of bedrooms
+* 🛏bedrooms: Number of bedrooms
-* bathrooms: Number of bathrooms
+* 🚽bathrooms: Number of bathrooms
-* sqft_living: Living area in square feet
+* 📐sqft_living: Living area in square feet
-* sqft_lot: Lot area in square feet
+* 🏞sqft_lot: Lot area in square feet
-* floors: Number of floors
+* 🏢floors: Number of floors
-* waterfront: Indicator if the house is on the waterfront (0 = No, 1 = Yes)
+* 🌊waterfront: Indicator if the house is on the waterfront (0 = No, 1 = Yes)
-* view: View score (0–4)
+* 👀view: View score (0–4)
-* condition: Condition score (1–5)
+* 🔧condition: Condition score (1–5)
-* grade: Grade (1–13)
+* 📈grade: Grade (1–13)
-* sqft_above: Above-ground living area in square feet
+* 📏sqft_above: Above-ground living area in square feet
-* sqft_basement: Basement area in square feet
+* 🛠sqft_basement: Basement area in square feet
-* yr_built: Year built
+* 🏗yr_built: Year built
-* yr_renovated: Year renovated (0 if never renovated)
+* 🛠yr_renovated: Year renovated (0 if never renovated)
-* zipcode: Zip code
+* 📍zipcode: Zip code
-* lat: Latitude
+* 🌎lat: Latitude
-* long: Longitude
+* 🌐long: Longitude
-* sqft_living15: Average living area of nearby homes
+* 🏠sqft_living15: Average living area of nearby homes
-* sqft_lot15: Average lot area of nearby homes
+* 🌳sqft_lot15: Average lot area of nearby homes

-## Model Training
+## 🧠 Model Training

-The model used in this application is a Random Forest Regressor,
+The model used in this application is a Random Forest Regressor 🌳🌲,
-trained on housing data similar to the famous King County housing dataset.
+trained on housing data similar to the King County housing dataset.
-The model is saved in the file RandomRegressor_model.pkl.
+The model file RandomRegressor_model.pkl is pre-trained and included in this repository.

+If you’d like to retrain or update the model, refer to additional notebooks in the notebook/ directory.

-## MySQL Database Integration
+## 🗄️ MySQL Database Integration
 The app includes an integration with MySQL to store input data along with the predicted house prices.
 The table schema used for storing data is